+- Fresh Garden Salsa

+- " Serrated knife

+- " Chef's knife/utility knife

+- " Cutting board

+- " Measuring cups

+- " Measuring spoons

+- " Gloves (optional)

+- " Juicer

+- " Mixing bowl

+- " Stirring spoon

 - Broiled Tomatoes and Cheese

 - " Knife

 - " Cutting board

 - " Spoon

 - " Measuring cups

 - " Measuring spoons

 - " Small bowl

 - " Broiler pan

 - " Serving utensil

 - " Timer

 What You Say: What You Do: Every class we're going to learn about a different fruit or vegetable.
 I'm going to give you some clues and I want you to try to think of what it is.
 After each clue, raise your hand if you think you know what it is.
-The scientific name for this produce means "wolf peach."
-They increase in weight as they ripen, even after they are harvested.
-The juice of this vegetable is sometimes used to remove the smell from a skunk.
+The scientific name for this produce means "wolf peach".
+They increase in weight as they ripen, even after harvesting.
+The average American eats around 24 pounds of these each year.
+The juice of this vegetable is sometimes used to remove the smell released by a skunk.
 (Answer: Tomato.)
 Name off each clue, allow a few guesses before moving on to the next clue.
 After someone guesses the answer, or you tell them, show them visuals of tomatoes.
-Half of our plate should be fruits and vegetables.
-Preschool-aged children should be eating 1 cup of fruits and vegetables each, every day.
-Kindergarteners should be eating 1 1⁄2 cups of fruits and vegetables each, every day.
-Point to the MyPlate poster.
 Is a tomato a fruit or a vegetable?
-In the plant world, a fruit contains the seeds of the plant, making tomatoes a fruit.
-However, tomatoes count as a vegetable on MyPlate since we eat them like other vegetables - in salads, soups, pasta sauces, and on sandwiches.
-They can be baked, broiled, roasted, stewed, grilled and stir fried.
+In plant biology, a fruit is said to contain the seeds of a plant.
+So, a tomato is botanically a fruit.
+But tomatoes count toward our vegetable servings on MyPlate because we eat tomatoes in similar ways as other vegetables - in salads, soups, pasta sauces and on sandwiches.
+They can be baked, broiled, roasted, stewed, grilled and stir-fried.
 They are an important ingredient in pizza and pasta sauces.
-They can also be purchased at the store fresh, canned or frozen.
+They may be fresh, canned or frozen.
 Encourage discussion about tomatoes.
+Point to the MyPlate poster.
+According to MyPlate, we should be filling half of our plate with fruits and vegetables.
+Depending on age and gender, 1-4 cups of vegetables are recommended daily.
+A 1⁄2 cup of chopped tomato counts as 1⁄2 cup in the MyPlate vegetable group.
+Refer to the Daily Recommendations visual.
+Show a 1⁄2 cup measure.
 It is important to eat a variety of vegetables.
-Vegetables are divided into five subgroups: dark green, red and orange, beans and legumes, starchy and others.
+Vegetables are divided into 5 subgroups: dark green, red/orange, starchy, beans and peas, and other.
 Which subgroup do you think tomatoes are in?
-(Answer: The red and orange subgroup.)
+(Answer: Red and orange subgroup.)
 Show the Vegetable Subgroups visual.